mathjax/MathJax-docs/web/hosting.rst

 Make the Files Available
 ========================

-Once you have acquired the MathJax files bu one of the methods described above, you need to make the proper files available on your web server.
+Once you have acquired the MathJax files by one of the methods described above, you need to make the proper files available on your web server.
 Note that most of the files in the MathJax distribution are not needed on the server.
 For example, the ``mathjax/ts``